MostafaMahmoud81/Flash-Sale-Checkout/README.md

 - Where to see logs/metrics:

-  you can see logs/metrics in storage\logs\metrics.log file in this path
+  you can see logs/metrics in storage\logs\metrics.log file in this path.